Nathalie Krassovska: Ballet Russe de Monte Carlo

 Krassovska joined the Ballet Russe de Paris in 1935 and René Blum’s Ballet Russe de Monte Carlo in 1936.
 In 1938, she became a member of the Massine-Denham Ballet Russe de Monte Carlo.
 During her time with the troupe, Krassovska worked closely with Mikhail Fokine, the well-known choreographer and reformer of conventional ballet traditions.
-Fokine personally coached her for roles in Les Sylphides, Le Spectre de la Rose and other ballets.
+Fokine personally coached her for roles in "Les Sylphides, Le Spectre de la Rose", and other ballets.
 She advanced to the position of ballerina (principal dancer) in 1938, and performed with the group until 1949.

-During World War II, Ballet Russe de Monte Carlo moved its home base to New York and toured primarily in the U.S. and Canada.
+During World War II, Ballet Russe de Monte Carlo moved its home base to New York, and toured primarily in the U.S. and Canada.
 Krassovska was acclaimed for her lyrical style, especially in performances of the Romantic ballets.
 In 1948, she premiered Pas de Quatre at the New York Met, alongside Alicia Markova, Alexandra Danilova and Mia Slavenska.
-Anton Dolin’s restaging of the 1845 Jules Perrot ballet is an evocation of four legendary ballerinas from the Romantic era.
+Anton Dolin’s restaging of this Jules Perrot ballet from 1845 is an evocation of four legendary ballerinas from the Romantic era.

 In 1949, Krassovska first danced the title role in Giselle, one of the most famous Romantic ballets.
 It was to become one of her signature roles.
 Writing of the performance, Montreal Daily Star dance critic S. Morgan-Powell reportedly wrote, "Her dancing was characterized by a purity of style not often seen nowadays in ballet."
 She was also noted for her performances in Les Sylphides, Scheherazade, The Snow Maiden, Swan Lake and The Nutcracker.
 In an American Dancer article, reviewer Albertina Vitak said, "Krassovska stands out over all and is one of the most valuable assets of the company."

 Krassovska's repertoire was not limited to ballet blanc.
 She learned tap dancing for her character in The New Yorker, Leonide Massine's 1940 ballet based on cartoons from the popular magazine.
 For Capriccio Espagnol, another Massine work, Krassovska and the cast were required to execute Flamenco steps such as the bulerías and seguidilla.